Jake McCarthy Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds have the 26th-ranked team ERA among all league pitching staffs (4.76).
+- The Reds have a 4.77 team ERA that ranks 26th among all MLB pitching staffs.

-- Lively makes the start for the Reds, his 10th of the season.
-He is 4-5 with a 3.72 ERA and 53 strikeouts through 55 2/3 innings pitched.
+- Williamson gets the start for the Reds, his 12th of the season.
+He is 1-2 with a 4.78 ERA and 41 strikeouts through 52 2/3 innings pitched.

-- The righty's last appearance came on Sunday against the Milwaukee Brewers, when he threw four innings, surrendering one earned run while allowing three hits.
+- His most recent appearance came on Tuesday against the San Francisco Giants, when the lefty threw six innings, surrendering two earned runs while allowing four hits.

-- In 11 games this season, the 31-year-old has put up a 3.72 ERA and 8.6 strikeouts per nine innings, while allowing a batting average of .241 to his opponents.
+- The 25-year-old has amassed a 4.78 ERA and 7 strikeouts per nine innings across 11 games this season, while allowing a batting average of .240 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.